Skip to primary navigation Skip to content Skip to footer

 Pour the water (twice the rice volume) and boil over high heat.
 When it starts boiling, reduce to low heat and simmer for about 12 minutes.
 Start tasting the rice.
 Adjust for salt and Piri-Piri now.

-Add the shrimps already cooked before.
+Add the shrimp already cooked before.

 Read more: How can I get to Portugal?